mings015/tripvel-next-14/README.md

 <p id="description"Tripvel was created as a solution to various problems in the Indonesian tourism industry.
 Tripvel with the tagline “Explore Beyond Boundaries, Travel with Ease</p>

+<h2>👜 About TripVel</h2>

+Tripvel is an all-in-one platform that integrates all travel needs, from destination search, activity booking, to the payment process in one seamless application.
+The app is designed to make it easier for travelers to plan and enjoy their travel experience in Indonesia.

 <h2>🚀 Demo</h2>

 [https://tripvel-next.vercel.app/](https://tripvel-next.vercel.app/)